Research Methods in Psychological Science

 Laura Freberg, Clarissa Thompson

-Research Methods in Psychological Science engages students in critical thinking as consumers and producers of research.
-Developed in a digital-first approach with interactive data and digital class activities, this comprehensive textbook covers psychological research with engaging examples that students can relate to and apply in their own lives.
-Each topic is accompanied by a special section on Open Science for students to explore and to think critically about contemporary issues in research.
-This dynamic text takes what can be perceived as dry, daunting material and turns it into captivating content for today’s students.
+Boasting interactive data and digital class activities, this comprehensive textbook covers psychological research with engaging examples that students can relate to and apply in their own lives.
+Each topic is accompanied by a special section on Open Science for students to explore, helping them consider contemporary issues in research.
+By engaging students in critical thinking as consumers as well as producers of research, this dynamic text takes what might be perceived as dry, daunting material and turns it into captivating content.

 Top Hat Interactive eText